yvesmanalo/retail-store-order-analysis/README.md

 ### Creating the database

 With **orders_dataset.csv** being prepared, its ready to be load to a database to which we can perform queries.
 But first we need to create this database using pgAdmin tool.
-We will name this database as **retail_store_database**.
+Name this database as **retail_store_database**.

 ![creating retail_store_database](images/order_database_creation.png)